k3s-examples/bootstrap/README.md

 At the end of the process the script prints out the new cloud token from k3s `cat /var/lib/rancher/k3s/server/token`

+### Follow cloud deployment progress

+It takes a little time for k3s to deploy the new cloud master node.
+To check the status type:
+` k3s kubectl get nodes `

+When all is ok you should see that the state of the node is `Ready`.

 ### Configuring your kubectl to work with the new cloud

 To view the configuration needed to connect to the new cloud, run on the node you just installed the command: